What is Shared Lives?

 Who are our Shared Lives carers?

-Our Shared Lives carers are amazing yet ordinary people who come from all walks of life.
+Our Shared Lives carers are people who come from all walks of life.
 Some people have had experience of caring for others in the past, maybe as part of their career; whereas others we train up from scratch.
 Some have grown-up children who’ve left home, some have large families who help to care, others live just with the person they support.

 First and foremost, our carers are committed to improving the lives of others.
 They are caring, compassionate people who are willing to go that little bit further to make a difference in someone else’s life.